-- June 2019: MECP invites Class EA holders to submit amendments. - September 2019: MEA submits proposed MCEA amendments for review. - Winter 2019-20: MEA works with MECP to address staff comments related to the MCEA amendments. - July 2020: MECP posts MCEA amendments for comment. - September 2020: MECP extends comment period. - October 2020: MEA provides responses to the extensive comments received. - Winter/Spring 2021: MECP undertakes Indigenous consultation. - June 2021: MECP announces that, to address Indigenous concerns, a requirement to use a checklist will be included in the amendment for certain projects.
-MEA advises MECP it supports the announced solution to address Indigenous concerns.
+- June 2019: MECP invites Class EA holders to submit amendments. - September 2019: MEA submits proposed MCEA amendments for review. - Winter 2019-20: MEA works with MECP to address staff comments related to the MCEA amendments. - July 2020: MECP posts MCEA amendments for comment. - September 2020: MECP extends comment period. - October 2020: MEA provides responses to the extensive comments received. - Winter/Spring 2021: MECP undertakes Indigenous consultation.

-Some 260 comments on the amendment were submitted.
-MEA has reviewed these comments and provided a response to each comment (see Attachment 1).
+• Some 260 comments on the amendment were submitted.
+MEA has reviewed these comments and provided a response to each comment.
 Many of the comments received were supportive and some of the comments recommended revision/improvements as detailed in the responses.
-These revisions/improvements are currently being incorporated into the MEA Manual for MECP to approve.
+These revisions/improvements were incorporated into the MCEA